rkkims/googleflight-scraper/README.md

 # Google Flights Scraper

 This Apify actor scrapes flight information from Google Flights.
-It can be used to search for one-way, round-trip, and multi-city flights, and retrieve booking details including prices, layovers, and carrier information.
+It can be used to search for one-way and round-trip flights, and retrieve booking details including prices, layovers, and carrier information.

 ---